 In short, these mushroom formations exist because the different types of rock that created them eroded at different speeds.

 Not long after passing the mushroom rock formations keep an eye out ahead and you'll spot some larger rock formations in the distance.
 If those rock formations are crawling with other visitors, you'll know you're in the right spot!

 Really, you can't miss them.
 Once you reach the rocks climb up if you'd like, this area offers excellent views of the surrounding Rocky Mountains.

 The parking situation at Tundra Communities Trail isn't too challenging.
 While this is a popular trail with somewhat limited parking, the short duration means parking spaces will turnover frequently.

-How Long Does it Take to Hike Tundra Communities Trail?
+How long does it take to hike the Tundra Communities Trail?

-Are Pets Allowed Along The Tundra Communities Trail?
+Are dogs allowed along the Tundra Communities Trail?